Bresenham/ESP8266/README.md

 While you're at it, you can also add the SDK folder:

 `$ PATH=$PATH:/opt/esp/sdk/include`

+Unfortunately, the linux subsystem doesn't remember changes made to the $PATH-Variable.
+So after every reboot I have to type in again the two commands mentioned above.

 I also added two more commands in the upper-most Makefile (which is not part of this repository) to make flashing and erasing easier:<br/>